 What is TGA Analysis?

-Thermogravimetric Analysis (TGA) is a material analysis technique in which the mass of a sample is evaluated as a function of temperature or time while heating it in a controlled environment.
-As the components of the material volatilize over time, the temperature and weight loss are recorded.
+Thermogravimetric Analysis (TGA) is a material analysis technique in which the sample weight of a material is evaluated as a function of temperature or time while the sample is heated in a controlled environment.
+As the components of the material volatilize over time, the temperature and mass loss are recorded.

 The Types of TGA Testing